linux-test-project/ltp/doc/developers/writing_tests.rst

 Comments can sometimes save your day, but they can easily do more harm than good.
-There has been several cases where comments and actual implementation drifted slowly apart which yielded into API misuses and hard to find bugs.
+There has been several cases where comments and actual implementation drifted slowly apart which led to API misuses and hard to find bugs.
 Remember there is only one thing worse than no documentation: wrong documentation.